lrusso/PhaserSpritesheetCutter/README.md

 # Phaser Spritesheet Extractor

+Phaser Spritesheet Extractor in JavaScript.

+## How does it work?

 * Select your spritesheet image file.
 * Input the frame width and height used in that spritesheet file.
 * Click in the 'Extract Frames' button.